-NHS England may agree for your case to go straight to an Independent Review Panel if using the CCG's review process would unfairly delay things for you.
+It may be possible for your case to go straight to an Independent Review Panel if using the ICB's or LHB's review process would unfairly delay things for you.

 When you apply for an Independent Review Panel, you will be sent a form to complete.
-You should explain why you disagree with the decision, or why you're unhappy with the process the CCG followed to make the decision.
+You should explain why you disagree with the decision, or why you're unhappy with the process the ICB or LHB followed to make the decision.
 You must send the form and any supporting evidence back within six weeks from the date the form was sent to you.

-To make sure you have enough time to prepare, you may want to get advice and gather supporting evidence before approaching NHS England to request an Independent Review Panel.
+To make sure you have enough time to prepare, you may want to get advice and gather supporting evidence before requesting an Independent Review Panel.

-The Independent Review Panel will look at:
+The Independent Review Panel will only look at:

-- the procedure your CCG followed when deciding whether you qualified for NHS Continuing Healthcare, or - the CCG's decision about your eligibility for NHS Continuing Healthcare.
+- the procedure your ICB or LHB followed when deciding whether you qualified for NHS Continuing Healthcare, or - the ICB's or LHB's decision about your eligibility for NHS Continuing Healthcare.